ggozad/burry.js/README.md

 ## License

-Burry.js is Copyright (C) 2012-13 Yiorgis Gozadinos, Crypho AS.
+Burry.js is Copyright (C) 2012-13 Yiorgis Gozadinos.
 It is distributed under the MIT license.